shamanneo/scannetpp/README.md

 ## Dataset Preparation
-Apply and download the ScanNet++ dataset from [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/).
-The dataset after download should be organized as follows:
+Apply for and download the [ScanNet++ dataset](https://kaldir.vc.in.tum.de/scannetpp/).
+After downloading, the dataset should be organized as follows:
 ```
 scannet_download
 /cluster/andram/yliu/scannetpp_v2_official